 There isn’t a cure for allergies.
 But there are some ways to help mitigate or prevent seasonal allergies.
+We always recommend that you speak to your healthcare provider when considering health solutions for specific conditions.
 Many people use medications to mask symptoms of allergies and provide temporary relief.
 Antihistamines (Zyrtec, Allegra, Claritin) are common over-the-counter medications that decrease allergic reactions.
 Decongestants also help clear sinuses and open up nasal passages.
 Some people with severe symptoms may opt for allergy shots.
 These are small injections of the allergen causing a reaction that help build up the body’s immunity.

 You can also work on simply avoiding your triggers!
 Here are some ways to reduce your exposure to seasonal allergens: